gustiRanda/SmartGate/README.md

 1. Connect your app to Firebase Realtime Database
 2. Implement AnyChart library
 3. Adding the AnyChart into your activity/fragment
-4. Collect your data in Firebase Realtime Database and input into the AnyChart
+4. Collect your data from Firebase Realtime Database and input into the AnyChart

 ## AnyChart library
 1. https://www.anychart.com/technical-integrations/samples/android-charts/